Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Physics of instability and control

-where $A_i$ is the shell-restricted linearized state Jacobian, $s_i$ is the effective sink strength, and $g_i$ is the dominant linearized fragment-production gain.
 Shells with $\mu_i>0$ are locally damped, whereas shells with $\mu_i<0$ are locally amplifying.
+In the special case where the source-gain and sink matrices are approximately diagonal or weakly non-normal, Eq.~(\ref{eq:stability_margin}) reduces to the intuitive screening estimate

+This form avoids double counting: the sink appears either inside the full Jacobian $A_i$ or explicitly in $S_i$, but not both.
 Eq.~(\ref{eq:stability_margin}) is useful because it compresses a high-dimensional evolutionary model into a scalar engineering screening metric for identifying where mitigation, tracking, or remediation will have the largest marginal effect.

 Eq.~(\ref{eq:stability_margin}) is most useful as a triage device rather than as a forecast.
 Its role is to rank shells by the sign and magnitude of the competition between effective sink strength and linearized fragment-production gain.
 In practice, this means that the equation can guide where to intensify \PMD requirements, where to prioritize high-fidelity tracking, and where to direct public remediation procurement.